 Generally, most of the students are confused while choosing a stream for their higher studies.
 This might be a result of a lack of practical knowledge or understanding among the two different engineering streams.
 The two streams are somewhere complementary to each other with certain minute differences between them.
 The key difference between CSE and IT

-is that IT focuses the application of computing technology to real life processes whereas CS develops the science that promotes these applications.
+is that IT focuses on the application of computing technology to real-life processes whereas CS develops the science that promotes these applications.
 In simple words, Computer Science is creating new software and hardware by using various programming skills and existing subsystems.
-Whereas, IT lay downs the hardware and network required to complete the development process.
+Whereas, IT lay down the hardware and network required to complete the development process.
 Based on this, you can conclude that:"Information Technology is a Subfield of Computer Science".

 Information Technology(IT) is oriented upon installing, organizing and maintaining computer systems.
 It also includes dealing with operational networks and databases.
 While Computer science(CS) is all about designing and developing new software systems using efficient programming and complex data algorithms.

-Opting for an IT career doesn’t necessarily require a computer science skills set but choosing CS career requires some basic and related knowledge about hardware and networks.
-IT professionals typically work in a business environment which involves installing internal networks and computer systems without doing any hardcore programming.
+Opting for an IT career doesn’t necessarily require a computer science skillset but choosing CS career requires some basic and related knowledge about hardware and networks.
+IT professionals typically work in a business environment that involves installing internal networks and computer systems without doing any hardcore programming.

 Whereas, Computer scientists work in a broader range of environments ranging from businesses to universities or maybe some video game design companies.
 Each of these engineering streams can lead to an excellent growth career providing you unlimited learning opportunities.
 Considering the salary aspect, software developers earn a high salary package in comparison to other profiles.
 With the fact that software developers are somewhat ahead of IT professionals in earnings, you should choose what you can do with dedication and passion.